 Responsibilities of the test taker

 - Fill out the Application for Proctoring Service form and return it to the Reference Desk at least sevel (7) days prior to tesst date.
 A librarian will then contact the patron to make an appointment to meet and to complete the necessary paperwork the patron's school requires.

 - The patron's school may have specific requirements for proctoring.
 Check with the proctor to make sure the Library can meet all of the requirements.

 - Call a day or two prior to the test date to make sure the test or login information has arrived.
 The proctor does not contact the patron when the test arrives.

 - Arrive promptly at the agreed-upon time, prepared with the items required for taking the test.
 These may include a picture I. D., money, pens or pencils and calculator.
 Only items listed in the instructions will be allowed in the test area.
 The patron is responsible for securing personal items before the test begins.

 - Exams not taken by the date on which they were to be completed are either discarded or returned.

-Print materials may be borrowed from other libraries by Wells County Public Library patrons through ILL subject to limitations outlined by the lending library and the Indiana Resource Sharing Manual.
-Other materials may be borrowed from another library at the discretion of the director or ILL clerk.
-Microfilm lent to the library for a patron is for in-library use only.
+Specified materials may be borrowed from other libraries by Wells County Public Library patrons through ILL, subject to limitations outlined by the lending library and the Indiana Resource Sharing Manual.
+Certain materials lent to the library for a patron may be restricted to in-library use only.

 - The use of ILL is not a substitute for adequate collections of the Wells County Public Library or as a replacement for purchasing a personal PLAC card.

 - The library will comply with copyright law.

-- Wells County Public Library will search ILL through OCLC (Online Computer Library Center).
+- Wells County Public Library will search ILL through OCLC (Online Computer Library Center) and SRCS (Statewide Remote Circulation System).

-The library loans only print materials to other libraries’ patrons subject to the limitations outlined in the Indiana Library Resource Sharing Manual.
+The library loans only print materials to other libraries’ patrons subject to the lending policies set by Wells County Public Library and the limitations outlined in the Indiana Library Resource Sharing Manual.

 - The number of items loaned may be limited due to such factors as seasonal demand, popularity, etc.